Svalbard Circumnavigation

 Trip highlights

-Cruise among whales and walrus
+Cruise among whales and walrus.

-Witness hundreds of thousands of birds
+Get ready to see hundreds of thousands of birds.

-Zodiac cruise the stunning fjords
+Zodiac cruise the stunning fjords.

 The Polartours experience